The history of New York’s railroad apartment

 The history of the railroad apartment

-Anyone who has lived in a railroad can attest to the fact that no matter what you do to bring these apartments up to modern standards, they often continue to carry forward at least some of the problems that faced tenants in New York in the late-nineteenth century.
-This no doubt explains why everyone from interior designers or sociologists continue to depict the railroad in generally negative terms.
+Anyone who has lived in a railroad can attest to the fact that no matter what you do to bring these apartments up to modern standards, they often continue to carry forward at least some of the problems that faced tenants in New York in the late 19th century.
+This no doubt explains why everyone from interior designers or sociologists continues to depict the railroad in generally negative terms.

-In her 2000 book, interior designer Alexandra Stoddard concludes, “Railroad apartments violate the attributes of human scale and proportion.”
+In her 2000 book “Open Your Eyes,” interior designer Alexandra Stoddard concludes: “Railroad apartments violate the attributes of human scale and proportion.”
 As she explains, “Though railroad flats are large in terms of square feet, their proportions are extremely awkward—they are much too long for the width.”

-In a memoir released earlier this year, sociologist Thomas J. Gorman describes his own experience of growing up in a railroad apartment: “Railroads apartments offer absolutely no privacy.
+In his 2018 auto-ethnography Growing up Working Class, sociologist Thomas J. Gorman describes his own experience of growing up in a railroad apartment: “Railroads apartments offer absolutely no privacy.
 Someone could stand on one side of the apartment (my parents’ bedroom) and look through my parents’ bedroom and the living room (which my parents called the “parlor”) and into the dining room…Maybe someone thought that the layout, and its lack of privacy, was a way for the working class to practice birth control.”

 But are railroad apartments really all that bad?